Watsonia

 Watsonia has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that may affect this region.
-Major initiatives include the 149 McKimmies Road Residential Precinct, Uni Hill Factory Outlets Stage 3A, Diamond Creek Community Infrastructure Master Plan, and Diamond Creek Township Streetscape Improvements.
-The following list details projects most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely to affect the region.
+Notable ones include the 149 McKimmies Road Residential Precinct, Uni Hill Factory Outlets Stage 3A, Diamond Creek Community Infrastructure Master Plan, and Diamond Creek Township Streetscape Improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.